Just 15 minutes from BU by bike, bus, or T, Jamaica Plain (JP to anyone who lives there) is one of Boston’s most diverse neighborhoods.

 378 Centre St.

-Popular with locals, “the Behan,” as it’s called, has been named one of the four best beer haunts in America by Interview magazine.
+Popular with locals, the Behan, as it’s called, has been named the best Irish bar in Boston by Boston magazine four times.
 This classic Irish bar is famous for its large selection of draft and bottled beers, including dark ales, stouts, and lagers.
 And as the pub’s devoted clientele will tell you, the Behan is also famous for conversation.
 You’ll find no TVs or pinball machines here, just knots of people talking with one another.
+It’s also one of the few dog-friendly bars in Boston.

 365 Centre St.

-This recent addition to JP’s vibrant restaurant scene celebrates Lowcountry Southern cuisine, with delicacies like she crab soup, fried green tomatoes, Hoppin’ John (a delicious dish of black-eyed peas and rice in a ham broth) grilled okra, collards, catfish, and the restaurant’s signature Low Country stew, studded with shrimp, smoked sausage, corn, potato, and crab.
+This restaurant celebrates Low Country Southern cuisine, with delicacies like smoked duck gumbo, fried green tomatoes, charred okra, collard greens, and the restaurant’s signature Low Country Boil, a stew studded with shrimp, house-made smoked sausage, corn, potato, and crab.
 There are a dozen craft beers on tap and an extensive wine and cocktail list.
-Dishes are priced reasonably and the staff is especially welcoming.
+It’s also a popular weekend brunch destination, offering up Southern classics like shrimp and grits and biscuits and gravy.
+Dishes are reasonably priced and the staff is especially welcoming.

 A Taste of History